uncovery/unc_gallery/README.md

 This will, in case you did not use `image` or `thumb` as a `type`, show the image used here as a featured image for the date, at the left edge and larger.
 It will not appear again among the other, smaller images.
-Sample screenshot of a featured image:
+You can also add several of them by separating them with commas (do not add spaces!): `featured="filename1.jpg,filename2.jpg"` Sample screenshot of a featured image:

 ![Sample screenshot of a featured image](/images/screenshot-5.png)